jhipster/generator-jhipster-nodejs/README.md

 ## 🚦 What we have now

-This is a blueprint that it is runnable by:
+This is a blueprint that is runnable by:

 ```bash
 jhipster --blueprints nodejs